-But shopping for an architect is a rare event for most people.
+But choosing an architect to design a school or campus is a rare event for most education leaders.
 Uncertainty is everywhere.
 How do you know who’s reputable?
 How do you compare architects?
 What does an architect even do?
 These are big questions for such a high-stakes decision.

-The good news is, shopping for an architect doesn’t have to be stressful.
-Armed with some good first principles, you’ll be able to avoid the predatory architects who just want to dazzle you, and focus instead on the ones who can deliver an effective design that works for you.
+The good news is, searching for the right architect doesn’t have to be stressful.
+Armed with some good first principles, you’ll be able to avoid the predatory architects who just want to dazzle you, and focus instead on the ones who can deliver an effective design that supports your students and learning model.

 What the best architecture gives you

-Here’s a misconception: The only job of our physical surroundings is to look pretty.
+Here’s a misconception: The only job of our physical surroundings is looking pretty.
 In fact, a mountain of research (and likely your own experiences) have shown that spaces have a profound effect on our thoughts, feelings, and behaviors on a moment-by-moment basis.

 This means architecture is much more than the facade of the building.
-It is every component within that building and in its vicinity.
+We define architecture as every component of a building interior and exterior and in its vicinity.
 It’s the lighting, the acoustics, the furniture, the colors, the layout, the air flow, the textures, the embedded technology, and much more.

-Great architecture blends each separate element to create a fully functional space that guides you in the directions you desire most.
+Great educational architecture blends each separate element to create a fully functional space that guides students and faculty to support goals and needs.
 The trouble is, not every architect can give you those things.